 Having an open arrest warrant can be extremely stressful.
 Law enforcement could arrive at your home or place of work to execute the arrest warrant.
 Also, if you have any interaction with law enforcement, even a speeding ticket, the warrant will be executed.

 In my experience as an Indiana criminal defense lawyer, in many cases, getting an open arrest warrant recalled is much easier than most people realize.
-There are 3 basic steps I suggest that people take when they have an open arrest warrant.
+There are 3 basic steps I suggest that an attorney take when a client has an open arrest warrant.

 If you have an open warrant, the first step that your Indiana criminal defense attorney will pursue is filing a motion with the Court asking that the warrant be recalled.
 Obviously, it will be up to the Judge to decide whether or not to recall the warrant, but in my experience as an Indiana criminal defense lawyer, filing this motion is successful in many cases.
 Whether the Judge decides to recall the bench warrant will depend on a number of factors, including the seriousness of the underlying allegation, how long the warrant has been active, and your criminal history.